 What are the greatest challenges you face in your role?

-Our very broad jurisdiction over such a wide range of B.C. public authorities.
-We have jurisdiction over the provincial government, over Crown corporations, over all the agency boards and commissions in the province but also over local governments, public schools, universities and local governments.
-That wide range of authorities makes it convenient for the public; they have a one-stop-shop to go to for fairness.
+Our broad jurisdiction.
+We have jurisdiction over the provincial government, Crown corporations, all of the agency boards and commissions in the province and over local governments, public schools, and universities.
+This wide range makes it convenient for the public.

-On the other hand it does mean that my staff and I need to stay current on emerging trends and changes in administrative practices across a wide range of sectors.
+On the other hand, it means that my staff and I need to stay current on emerging trends and changes in administrative best practices across a wide range of sectors.
 We work hard to be a highly efficient organization, and I am very proud of our staff who are dedicated to high standards of practice in our work and who strive continuously to improve our services.

 What do you love about your job?

-All our staff members are passionate about having the chance to improve how government works through investigating individual complaints about fairness.
-We get to help people and by doing so, we get to improve public services for everyone.
+All our staff members are passionate about listening to the general public’s complaints and having the opportunity to improve how government works through investigating complaints about fairness.
+We get to listen to and help people and in doing so, we improve public services for everyone.
 It’s a win-win!